 Around 400 people packed into the General Assembly in South Wharf on a Monday evening to toast the best in the hospitality business.

-Hosted by the very funnyRhys Nicholson (who doesn’t love a free comedy show thrown in with an awards ceremony?), the event saw ten awards given out across a range of categories.
-Guests were treated to delicious drinks, great food, sweet tunes from DJ Coco Brown, with a copy of the new Time Out Bar Awards issue to take home at the end of the night.
+Hosted by the very funny Annie and Bianka (who doesn’t love a free comedy show thrown in with an awards ceremony?), the event was a roaring success, with nine awards given out across a range of categories.
+Guests were treated to delicious drinks, great food, sweet tunes from guest DJs, with a copy of the new Time Out Bar Awards issue to take home at the end of the night.

-So who emerged victorious in the 2019 Time Out Bar Awards?
+So who emerged victorious in the 2020 Time Out Bar Awards?

-Among the bars to open in Melbourne in the past year, Clooney Kitchen and Bar, which brought the good times to Port Melbourne, was named Best New Bar.
+Among the bars to open in Melbourne in the past year, Bar Margaux, which brought the good times to the very late nights of Melbourne, was named Best New Bar.

-Guests also took home photos and gifs from FotoBox in case those memories got hazy.
+Guests also took home photos and GIFs from FotoBox in case those memories got hazy.